cp362/bcorp-report/pbc-report.md

 not fundamentally required for those without the need or the ability to pay for them.

-As of May 2024, Posit is spending ~38% of its engineering resources on open-source software development, and is leading contributions to over 350 open-source projects.
+As of December 2024, Posit is spending ~35% of its engineering resources on open-source software development, and is leading contributions to over 350 open-source projects.
 Posit-led projects targeted a broad range of areas including the RStudio IDE; infrastructure libraries for R and Python; numerous packages and tools to streamline data manipulation, exploration and visualization, modeling, and machine learning; and integration with external data sources.
 Posit also sponsors or